-Hydrological systems show large variability across the globe and the response to precipitation is very different; often even neighboring rivers differ in streamflow and soil moisture.
-This can be due to various physical properties of the landscape, different area of upstream catchment or human alteration from water management.
+Hydrological systems show large variability across the globe and the response to precipitation is very different; often even neighbouring rivers differ in streamflow and soil moisture.
+This can be due to e.g. varying physical properties of the landscape, differences in climate, or water management.

-How can new data contribute to the improvement of process understanding and model accuracy?
+New data: How can new data contribute to the improvement of process understanding and model accuracy?
 What is the most robust information content in different data types?
 How can observations and models best be combined?
 See for example.

 Our core publications in this Scientific focus